 Much spiritual sight seems to be lost for lack of time in our busy lives.
-No where does scripture say, “If you have time, then help with the vision.”
-The question is not really one of time, but of priority.
+Nowhere does Scripture say, “If you have time, then help with the vision.”
+The question is not really one of time but of priority.
 We always make time for that which grips us deeply.
-What our passion is, becomes our priority.
+Our passion becomes our priority.
 What our priority is, we give our time to.

 How can we develop this kind of passion?
 I find myself praying, “O Lord, break the stranglehold of fleshly passions and self-centered desires.
 Break my heart with the things that break your heart.”